Asynchronous Decentralized Bayesian Optimization for Large Scale Hyperparameter Optimization: Abstract

 \section{Abstract}

-Bayesian optimization (BO) is a widely used approach for computationally expensive black-box optimization such as simulator calibration and hyperparameter optimization of deep learning methods.
-In BO, a dynamically updated computationally cheap surrogate model is employed to learn the input-output relationship of the black-box function; this surrogate model is used to explore and exploit the promising regions of the input space.
-Multipoint BO methods adopt a single manager/multiple workers strategy to achieve high-quality solutions in shorter time.
-However, the computational overhead in multipoint generation schemes is a major bottleneck in designing BO methods that can scale to thousands of workers.
-We present an asynchronous-distributed BO (ADBO) method wherein each worker runs a search and asynchronously communicates the input-output values of black-box evaluations from all other workers without the manager.
-We scale our method up to 4,096 workers and demonstrate improvement in the quality of the solution and faster convergence.
-We demonstrate the effectiveness of our approach for tuning the hyperparameters of neural networks from the Exascale computing project CANDLE benchmarks.
+Bayesian optimization (BO) is a promising approach for hyperparameter optimization of deep neural networks (DNNs), where each model training can take minutes to hours.
+In BO, a computationally cheap surrogate model is employed to learn the relationship between parameter configurations and their performance such as accuracy.
+Parallel BO methods often adopt single manager/multiple workers strategies to evaluate multiple hyperparameter configurations simultaneously.
+Despite significant hyperparameter evaluation time, the overhead in such centralized schemes prevents these methods to scale on a large number of workers.
+We present an asynchronous-decentralized BO, wherein each worker runs a sequential BO and asynchronously communicates its results through shared storage.
+We scale our method without loss of computational efficiency with above 95\% of worker's utilization to 1,920 parallel workers (full production queue of the Polaris supercomputer) and demonstrate improvement in model accuracy as well as faster convergence on the CANDLE benchmark from the Exascale computing project.